Pipe Viewer: Online Manual

 The default behaviour: progress bar, elapsed time, estimated completion time, current rate, and byte counter.

-On MacOS, it may be useful to specify -B 1024 in a pipeline, as this may improve performance.
+On macOS, it may be useful to specify “--buffer-size 1024” in a pipeline, as this may improve performance.

 EXIT STATUS

-An exit status of 1 indicates a problem with the -R or -P options.
+An exit status of 1 indicates a problem with the “--remote” or “--pidfile” options.

 Any other exit status is a bitmask of the following: